Cameron Todd Willingham: Trial

 Willingham was charged with murder on January 8, 1992.
 During his trial in August 1992, he was offered a life term in exchange for a guilty plea, which he turned down, insisting he was innocent.

 At trial, the fire investigator Manuel Vasquez testified there were three points of origin for the fire, which indicated that the fire was "intentionally set by human hands."
-A sample of burned material near the doorway of the house tested positive for mineral spirits, indicating the presence of lighter fluid.
-Willingham had escaped the fire with bare feet and no burn marks.
+A sample of burned material at the doorway of the house tested positive for mineral spirits, indicating the presence of lighter fluid.
+Willingham escaped the fire with bare feet and no burn marks.
 This was taken as evidence that the accelerant was poured by Willingham as he left the house.
 Several witnesses testified for the prosecution.

 In 2009, John Jackson, the prosecutor at the trial, stated that burns suffered by Willingham were "so superficial as to suggest that the same were self-inflicted in an attempt to divert suspicion from himself."
 Grann, however, said fire investigators who reviewed the case told him that "Willingham's first-degree and second-degree burns were consistent with being in a fire before the moment of 'flashover' — that is, when everything in a room suddenly ignites."

 Commenting on the condition of the house, Jackson added, "Any escape or rescue route from the burning house was blocked by a refrigerator, which had been pushed against the back door, requiring any person attempting an escape to run through the conflagration at the front of the house."
 There were two refrigerators in the Willingham house.
 Jimmie Hensley, a police detective, and Douglas Fogg, the assistant fire chief — who both investigated the fire — told Grann that they had never believed that the refrigerator was part of the arson plot.
 "It didn't have [anything] to do with the fire," Fogg said.

 Jackson contradicted Willingham's account by claiming blood gas analysis at Navarro Regional Hospital shortly after the fire revealed that Willingham had not inhaled any smoke.
 Willingham's statement and eyewitness accounts had detailed rescue attempts.

 Consistent with typical Navarro County death penalty practice, Willingham was offered the opportunity to eliminate himself as a suspect by polygraph examination, which Willingham rejected, according to Jackson.
 Against the advice of his own counsel, Willingham declined a life sentence in exchange for his guilty plea.
 He insisted he would not admit to something he had not done, even if it meant sparing his life.
 During his trial, Willingham did not testify; the defense called only one witness, the Willinghams' babysitter, who stated that she believed that Willingham could not have killed his children.

+One of Willingham's trial attorneys, David Martin, later said that the defense did not have a fire expert testify after the fire expert they hired concluded that the cause of the fire was arson.